gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 ## Portlet Integration

-* To get started, you can pick resources in the sample available here : https://github.com/exo-samples/docs-samples/tree/4.3.x/portlet/js.
-It's a simple javax Portlet that forward to an index.jsp (the view of the portlet).
+* To get started, you can look at the source code here : https://github.com/exo-samples/docs-samples/tree/4.3.x/portlet/js.
+It's a simple javax Portlet that forward to an index.jsp (the view part of the portlet).

 * modify index.jsp and only declare a html fragment with "app" mount point :
 {% highlight jsp %}